Mark Yates (footballer): Macclesfield Town

 In June 2018, Yates was appointed manager of EFL League Two side Macclesfield Town on a three-year deal.
 After a winless start to the season, Macclesfield sacked Yates on 8 October 2018.

 Return to Kidderminster Harriers

 In January 2019 Yates returned to his former club Kidderminster Harriers on a contract running until the end of the season.
 He left the club on 21 April 2019 two games before the end of the season with the club five points back from the play-off places.

 Stourbridge

 In late February 2020, Yates was announced as the new manager of Stourbridge.
 The team lost his first game away to Rushall Olympic, however the COVID-19 pandemic caused the league season to be abandoned.
 On 14 October 2021, Stourbridge parted company with Yates with the club sitting 18th in the table, one point clear of the relegation zone.

-Soihull Moors
+Solihull Moors

 With Stourbridge's 2020–21 season also curtailed, Yates returned to Solihull Moors as manager on a short-term deal until the end of the season on 11 March 2021.